rajin-khan/python-self/README.md

 📂 python-learning-repo
 ├── 📁 basics/           # Fundamental Python concepts and exercises
 ├── 📁 numpy/            # Files on NumPy
 ├── 📁 pandas/           # Files on Pandas
+├── 📁 cleanup/          # Files on Data Cleanup practices
 ├── 📁 matplotlib/       # Files on MatPlotLib
 └── 📄 README.md         # This file
 ```